rbalaji0605/HappyFox_Assignment/README.md

 # 11 - Custom reporting can be implemented for each test case

+# 12 - Proper setup() and teardown() structure is not followed, testNG annotations can be used

 # 12 - Dynamic wait statement should be used to improve the execution time